Master of Library and Information Science (MLIS)

 - Instructional Design

-The Master of Library Science Program educates students to become leaders in the dynamic and evolving global information society.
+The Master of Library and Information Science Program educates students to become leaders in the dynamic and evolving global information society.

-The fully American Library Association (ALA) accredited Master of Library Science (MLS) program at the University of Maryland is a professional degree that provides students with a comprehensive foundation in both research and practice in library and information science (LIS).
+The fully American Library Association (ALA) accredited Master of Library and Information Science (MLIS) program at the University of Maryland is a professional degree that provides students with a comprehensive foundation in both research and practice in library and information science (LIS).
 This foundation prepares students for careers in government, archives, museums, libraries, startups, and other organizations engaged in information activities.

 At the iSchool we seek students who will serve as the next generation of leaders in information science and who will succeed in the dynamic and evolving global information society.

-Students can complete their MLS degree in person, fully online, or through a hybrid approach (some in-person and some online).
+Students can complete their MLIS degree in person, fully online, or through a hybrid approach (some in-person and some online).

-Every student receiving their MLS must complete the MLS Core (12 credits) and either a field study (3 credits) or a thesis (9 credits).
+Every student receiving their MLIS must complete the MLIS Core (12 credits) and either a field study (3 credits) or a thesis (9 credits).
 Students must also meet the requirements of their selected specialization.

 History and Library Science Dual Degree Requirements